nemesisdb/nemesisdb/docs/docs/tutorials/first-steps/setandget.md

 }
 ```

-This is storing a key `profile` which is an object.
+This stores a key, `profile`, which is an object.

 ## Get Object